TYMERAMA

-Tymerama is a project that enables people to see surrounding scenes of a location from the past, in the future, and behind the surface on a tablet screen by syncronizing their viewing angles with that of the viewer in the current physical environment.
-It aims to help facility management, archaeologist, tourist, architect, and urban designer to understand spatial and temporary transformations on the site.
+Tymerama enables people to see surrounding scenes from the past, present and future at once, by syncronizing their viewing angles on a tablet screen and that of the viewer in the physical environment.
+The past scene shows the panoramic photo recording, the future scene displays the computer graphics visualization of future design, and the present scene can superimposes what's behind the wallsurface to the live view at the location.
+The project aims to help facility manager, archaeologist, tourist, architect, and urban designer understand spatial and temporal transformations on site.

 Research team